earth2observe/downscaling-tools/doc/manual.rst

 The getvar directory contains the following files:

-+ examplerun1.bat - windows batch file to run the example
++ run_example.bat - windows batch file to run one of the examples
++ e2o_getvar.ini - configuration file for e2o_getvar to download and downscale Temperature
-+ examplerun1.ini - configuration file for e2o_getvar
++ examplerun1.ini - configuration file for e2o_getvar to download and interpolate MSWEP Precipitation
++ examplerun2.ini - configuration file for e2o_getvar to download and Downscale MSWEP Precipitation.
+You will need to have downloaded and processed WorldClim precipitation data to use this example.
 + README.txt - Some information on the example
 + wflow_dem.map - local scale digital elevation model